Rozemarijn van Dijk

 postdoctoral researcher

-My name is Rozemarijn van Dijk and I am a postdoctoral researcher at the University of Antwerp in Belgium.
+My name is Rozemarijn van Dijk and I am a postdoctoral researcher at the University of Gothenburg in Sweden.
 My dissertation was about the underrepresentation of women in politics and candidate selection.
+Currently, I am working on the INTRAPARTY ERC project at the University of Gothenburg.

 Interests